elm-guides/elm-for-js/How to Read a Type Annotation.md

 There are implied parentheses in the annotation, so we could also write: `update : Action -> (Model -> Model)`.

-You probably don't need to worry about partial application, also know as currying, too much at first.
+You probably don't need to worry about partial application, also known as currying, too much at first.
 Just think of the type after the last arrow as the return value, and the others as the arguments to your function.

 ## Higher Order Functions